 Ahh, Turks and Caicos.
-Tied with Bahamas as my favourite Caribbean destination, this port never fails to disappoint.
+Tied with the Bahamas as my favorite Caribbean destination, this port never fails to disappoint.

 If you are fortunate enough to be on a cruise on the northern route that stops at Grand Turk, you are in for a treat!